Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt--uJ6AqPZy0U.md

+---
+title: "Q&A: Are beanies and beards part of new minimum spec for Satisfactory or Update 4 content?"
+date: "2020-11-24"
+layout: transcript
+topics:
+    - "satisfactory-updates/pending/satisfactory-update-4"
+---
 # [November 24th, 2020 Livestream](../2020-11-24.md)
 ## Q&A: Are beanies and beards part of new minimum spec for Satisfactory or Update 4 content?
 https://www.youtube.com/watch?v=-uJ6AqPZy0U